StefanIsaksson/learning-java/design-patterns/README.md

 Generalizes a hieracrchical structure.
 A tree structure, where composites and leafs have same interface.
 In the code example animals groups are composites which can contain both other animal groups and animals (which are leaf nodes).

+## Facade
+Simplifies client interface.
+In example the mongodb API is much simplified to the client to allow only to to add and list flowers in the database.

+*Example requires mongodb installed locally and running on default port 27017 to work*.